KernelKraze/SimpleKernel/README.md

 By following these steps and utilizing the provided resources, beginners can gradually build up the skills and knowledge needed to understand and develop their own operating system kernel.

-# The content needs to be updated, it is only the initial stage...
+> The content needs to be updated, it is only the initial stage...

-# The newly added content and modified content will be announced, and the modifications will be merged and optimized later.
+> In order to facilitate writing instructions, I deleted the docs folder, and detailed instructions will be written directly into the source code comments.